 A buffy coat suspension is a concentrated leukocyte suspension.
-It contains most of the white blood cells and platelets from a whole blood sample.
+It contains most white blood cells and platelets from a whole blood sample.
 Blood stages can be concentrated using centrifugation of blood collected in EDTA anticoagulant, placed in a Wintrobe tube.
 The buffy coat is so-called because it is usually buff in hue.

-Whole blood sample can be fractionated as a pretreatment to separate buffy coat, comprising white blood cells and platelets, from erythrocytes and plasma.
+A whole blood sample can be fractionated as a pretreatment to separate buffy coats, comprising white blood cells and platelets, from erythrocytes and plasma.

 - Plasma: 55% of total blood